InfraLore/make_for_devops/chapters/06-phony_targets_and_task_organization.md

 operation—it's making the common cases obvious and the advanced cases discoverable.

----

-**For More Examples:** See the online companion repository (Appendix D) for:

-- Multi-component system organization patterns
-- Advanced help systems with categories
-- State-based target organization
-- Large-scale Makefile examples (50+ targets)

 In the next chapter, we'll explore advanced workflow patterns and how to handle complex operational scenarios while maintaining the simplicity and discoverability we've built through good target organization.